-Internationalization of education includes the policies and practices undertaken by academic systems and institutions and even individuals to cope with the global academic environment.
-Internationalization motivations include commercial advantage, knowledge and language acquisition, enhancing the curriculum with international content, and many others.
-Specific initiatives such as branch campuses, cross-border collaborative arrangements, programs for international students, establishing English-medium programs and degrees, and others have been put into place as part of internationalization.
-Efforts to monitor international initiatives and ensure quality are integral to the international higher education environment.
+Internationalization of education includes the policies and practices undertaken by academic systems and institutions and even individuals to cope with the global educational environment.
+Internationalization motivations have commercial advantages, knowledge,e and language acquisition, and enhancing the curriculum with international content, among others.
+Specific initiatives such as branch campuses, cross-border collaborative arrangements, programs for international students, establishing English-medium programs and degrees, and others have been implemented as part of internationalization.
+Efforts to monitor global initiatives and ensure quality are integral to the international higher education environment.

 Review of literature:

-A growing number of papers and studies document the many ways in which the university experience of students, an academic and administrative staff has been radically transformed [Chandler & Clark 2001, Deem 2001].
+A growing number of papers and studies document how the university experience of students and academic and administrative staff has been radically transformed [Chandler & Clark 2001, Deem 2001].
 Student diversity and the administrative and pedagogical demands of new curricula delivery models characterize the academic’s everyday working environment.
-Identities as academics are under constant challenge as academic staff take on multiple and often conflicting roles as consultants, researchers, teachers, counselors, and international marketers.
+Identities as academics are constantly challenged as the academic staff takes on multiple and often conflicting roles as consultants, researchers, teachers, counselors, and international marketers.
 Support for academics involved in international activities is scarce, and the central strategic control of resources with its demands for flexibility compromises the quality of academic life.

 RELATED ARTICLES :

-A qualitative study examines the role of international experience in female educators’ transformative learning as it relates to professional development in a higher education context.
-It also investigates how the learning productions of these experiences were transferred to the participants’ home country.
+A qualitative study examines the role of international experience in female educators’ transformative learning related to professional development in a higher education context.
+It also investigates how the learning productions of these experiences were transferred to the participant’s’ home country.
 Nine American female faculty and administrators who worked at universities in Arab countries in the Gulf region participated in this study.
 The results suggest that the female educators’ transformative learning was reflected in three themes: changes in personal and professional attitudes, experiencing a new classroom environment that included different students’ learning styles and unfamiliar classroom behavior, and broadening of participants’ global perspectives.
-Another study sought to assess how and why some higher education institutions have responded to aspects of globalization and, in particular, how organizational culture influences universities’ responses to globalization.
+Another study sought to assess how and why some higher education institutions have responded to aspects of globalization, particularly how organizational culture influences universities’ responses to globalization.
 Using a predominantly qualitative, mixed-methods approach, empirical research was used to explore globalization’s impact at four Canadian universities.
-Multiple case-study approaches were used to achieve a depth of understanding to establish the universities’ culture, institutional strategies, and practices in response to globalization.
+Multiple case-study methods were used to achieve a depth of understanding to establish the universities’ culture, institutional strategies, and practices in response to globalization.

 The context of the study Political & educational context

 Everyone recognizes that India has a serious higher education problem.
 Although India’s higher education system, with more than 13 million students, is the world’s third-largest, it only educates around 12 percent of the age group, well under China’s 27 percent and a half or more in middle-income countries.
-Thus, it is a challenge to provide access to India’s expanding population of young people and rapidly grow the middle class.
+Thus, providing access to India’s expanding young population and rapidly growing middle class is a challenge.
 India also faces a serious quality problem – given that only a tiny proportion of the higher education sector can meet international standards.
 The justly famous Indian Institutes of Technology and the Institutes of Management, a few specialized schools such as the Tata Institute of Fundamental Research constitute a tiny elite, as do one or two private institutions such as the Birla Institute of Technology and Science, and perhaps 100 top-rated undergraduate colleges.
-Almost all of India’s 480 public universities and more than 25,000 undergraduate colleges are, by international standards, mediocre at best.
-India has complex legal arrangements for reserving places in higher education to members of various disadvantaged population groups.
-Often setting aside up to half of the seats for such groups places further stress on the system.
+By international standards, almost all of India’s 480 public universities and more than 25,000 undergraduate colleges are mediocre at best.
+India has complex legal arrangements for reserving places in higher education for members of various disadvantaged population groups.
+Setting aside up to half of the seats for such groups puts further stress on the system.

 Capacity problem